 In the Orange Envelope, pension projections are made each year for each insured person based on that individual's actual pension credit earned.
 When the envelope is mailed in February/March income data are available up to and including the calendar year two years before the envelope is mailed.
-Thus, the envelope sent out in 2016 is based on all incomes earned by each individual through 2014.
-In the forecast, consideration is given to balancing in 2016, but not to positive or negative balancing, if any, in coming years.
+Thus, the envelope sent out in 2017 is based on all incomes earned by each individual through 2015.
+In the forecast, consideration is given to balancing in 2017, but not to positive or negative balancing, if any, in coming years.
 The projection is calculated on the basis of zero-percent growth for coming years, both in the individual's own income and in the national average income.

-As a complement to the pension level for the typical case, the pension level in the projections of the Orange Envelope are calculated as follows: the pension projection of each individual at age 65, excluding any guaranteed pension, divided by the pension-qualifying income of the same individual in 2014,2 hereafter referred to as the replacement rate.
+As a complement to the pension level for the typical case, the pension level in the projections of the Orange Envelope are calculated as follows: the pension projection of each individual at age 65, excluding any guaranteed pension, divided by the pension-qualifying income of the same individual in 2015,2 hereafter referred to as the replacement rate.
 The equivalent is also done for alternative retirement age; see description above.
-An average for each annual birth cohort between birth year 1952 and 1988 has thereafter been calculated by adding up all replacement rates and dividing by the sum of individuals in the cohort that received a forecast.
+An average for each annual birth cohort between birth year 1953 and 1989 has thereafter been calculated.
 Both the assumptions underlying this calculation and the method applied differ from those used in the calculation of pension levels previously in the chapter under the heading Pension Levels for Typical Cases.
-In the figure 7.10 the comparison income is the income below the ceiling on earnings in 2014 for the respective individual, corresponding to forecast final earnings since no growth in real earnings is assumed.
+In the figure 7.10 the comparison income is the income below the ceiling on earnings in 2015 for the respective individual, corresponding to forecast final earnings since no growth in real earnings is assumed.
 For young individuals, with few years of pension credit earned, this means that the replacement rate has been calculated with a virtually flat earnings profile.
 For persons relatively close to retirement age, the pension is calculated on the basis of many years' actual income history, which on average is reflected in a concave profile.